 Stripped bare of summer’s leafy, flowery finery, the garden in winter has its own sort of quiet magic.
-Yes, it's cold, icy, and there will be slush, but also fresh coats of snow, birds and animals chillin' in the trees, and all sorts of sounds and scents now amplified by the quiet of the season.
+Yes, it's cold, icy, and there will be slush.
+However, there's fresh coats of snow, birds and animals chillin' in the trees, and all sorts of sounds and scents.
+This is now amplified by the quiet of the season.

-There are lots of ways to make the garden "show" in the snow–from arches coated in the white stuff to windswept vistas that sparkle in cold winter light.
-But what if you could have a winter garden that tickles all of your senses and makes you want to stop and linger outside?
+There are lots of ways to make the garden "show" in the snow.
+From arches coated in the white stuff to windswept vistas that sparkle in cold winter light.
+But what if you could have a winter garden that tickles all of your senses.
+Plus, that makes you want to stop and linger outside?

 Here are few of our ideas.
 We’d love to hear yours!

 A few of our craftsmen’s favorite winter garden moments: